Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

   - CAN HAL has its own central message FIFO implementation, to get better load balancing, more efficient processing and easier reconfiguration after addition or deletion of FilterBox_c instances and message processing in order as received
   - PC can_server port vor Windows available (socket communication which can also be used under Linux)
   - fixed Working-Set-Master announce (TC client/server communication)
-  - central mutex, so that a separate thread can safely access the IsoAgLib, while no Scheduler_c::timeEvent() triggered internal activities of IsoAgLib are running
+  - central mutex, so that a separate thread can safely access the \isoaglib, while no Scheduler_c::timeEvent() triggered internal activities of \isoaglib are running
-  - reordering of directory structure, so that just a part of IsoAgLib can be checked out, which contains only the library sources and managed BIOS files
+  - reordering of directory structure, so that just a part of \isoaglib can be checked out, which contains only the library sources and managed BIOS files

 \subsection NewsForBigRelease New for the 2.0 release
   - <b>December 2006:</b> Support of PEAK CAN cards for Linux development hosts